 With more than 2,000 breaches affecting healthcare providers between 2010 and 2017, it’s clear that attackers are targeting the healthcare industry.
 Cybercriminals have been launching attacks that are more frequent and more sophisticated in an effort to steal the valuable information stored by hospitals, clinics and doctor’s offices.
+That’s why Cybersecurity in healthcare providers is growing very fast.

 The fallout of these breaches is getting worse due to the breadth of the attacks and the strict compliance regulations.
 Health insurer Anthem had to pay a $16 million fine for a breach that exposed 78 million records.
-This record-breaking HIPAA fine illustrates the need to make cybersecurity a priority.
+This record-breaking HIPAA fine illustrates the need to make cybersecurity in healthcare a priority.

 Healthcare providers need to make cybersecurity a top priority